jistjoalal/sliding-puzzle/README.md

 - [x] better heuristic?
 - [x] better way of sorting by insertion instead of whole queue?

   - [x] binary search for insertion point
     - [x] refactor
     - [x] figure out how to apply to queue

+- [ ] check for solvability
+- [ ] "manual" method of rows/blocks at a time?

 ### Progress